 Below: The fruit is a pale green berry about 1/2 inch wide with 3 angles that appear as 6 due to the joint lines between the three carpels of the flower.
 It is pulpy but not juicy and contains the seeds.
 Shown here in the ripening stage.

 Below: During the Garden curatorship of Martha Crone there was an extensive bed of Large-flowered Trillium in the Woodland Garden as this image of April 29, 1952 illustrates.
-Today there are many groupings of this species at various places in the Woodland Garden, but none with the extent of this former group.
+Today there are many groupings of this species at various places in the Woodland Garden, but none with the extent of this former group on the West hillside which is approximately where Eloise Butler first planted the species.

 Eloise Butler wrote: "In some favored places about Lake Minnetonka may be seen during May profuse growths of the beautiful Large-flowered Trillium.
 So highly is this plant esteemed by the English that they have imported large quantities of it from this country for plantations in their private parks.
 The petals, at first pearly white, turn pink in age, as does the seed vessel.